$C^*$-algebraic drawings of dendroidal sets: Dendroidal Sets

 A monomorphism of dendroidal sets $X\map Y$ is {\em normal} if for any $T\in\Omega$, the action of $\Aut(T)$ on $Y(T)\setminus X(T)$ is free.
 If $e$ is an inner edge of a tree $T$, then one obtains an {\em inner horn inclusion} $\Lambda^e[T]\map\Omega[T]$, where $\Lambda^e[T]$ is obtained as the union of the images of all the elementary face maps apart from $\partial_e: T/e\map T$.
 A map of dendroidal sets is called an {\em inner anodyne extension} if it belongs to the smallest class of maps which is stable under pushouts, transfinite compositions and retracts, and which contains the inner horn inclusions.
 There is an adjunction $\adj{\tau_\mathrm{d}}{\dset}{\oper}{\N_\mathrm{d}}$, where $\tau_\mathrm{d}$ is called the {\em operadic realization} functor.
-The model structure on $\dset$ can be described as (see Theorem 2.4 of \cite{CisMoe}): \begin{itemize} \item the cofibrations are the {\em normal monomorphisms}; \item the fibrant objects are the $\infty$-operads; \item the fibrations between fibrant objects are the inner Kan fibrations (see \cite{MoeWei2} and section 2.1 of \cite{CisMoe}), whose image under $\tau_\mathrm{d}$ is an operadic fibration; \item the class of weak equivalences is the smallest class $\mathtt{W}$ of maps in $\dset$ satisfying: \begin{enumerate}[(a)] \item $2$-out-of-$3$ property; \item inner anodyne extensions are in $\mathtt{W}$; \item trivial fibrations between $\infty$-operads are in $\mathtt{W}$.\end{enumerate} \end{itemize} We omit further details but explain an additional property of this model category that is relevant for our purposes.
-Let $\kappa$ be regular cardinal.
-A category $\cA$ is said to be {\em $\kappa$-accessible} if there is a small category $\cC$, such that $\cA\cong\Ind_\kappa(\cC)$.
-A {\em locally $\kappa$-presentable} category is a $\kappa$-accessible category that, in addition, possesses all small colimits.
-A category is {\em locally presentable} if it is locally $\kappa$-presentable for some regular cardinal $\kappa$.
-If $\cC$ is a small category, the category of presheaves on $\cC$ (e.g., $\dset=\Fun(\Omega^\op,\Set)$) is locally $\omega$-presentable (see, for instance, \cite{AdaRos}).
-Recall that a model category is said to be {\em combinatorial} if it is cofibrantly generated and its underlying category is locally presentable.
-It is also shown in Proposition 2.6 of \cite{CisMoe} that the model category $\dset$ is combinatorial.
-The set of generating cofibrations $I$ consists of the boundary inclusions of trees, i.e., $I=\{\partial\Omega[T]\map\Omega[T]\,|\,T\in\Omega\}$.
+The model structure on $\dset$ can be described as (see Theorem 2.4 of \cite{CisMoe}): \begin{itemize} \item the cofibrations are the {\em normal monomorphisms}; \item the fibrant objects are the $\infty$-operads; \item the fibrations between fibrant objects are the inner Kan fibrations (see \cite{MoeWei2} and section 2.1 of \cite{CisMoe}), whose image under $\tau_\mathrm{d}$ is an operadic fibration, i.e., a fibration in the canonical model structure on operads; \item the class of weak equivalences is the smallest class $\mathtt{W}$ of maps in $\dset$ satisfying: \begin{enumerate}[(a)] \item $2$-out-of-$3$ property; \item inner anodyne extensions are in $\mathtt{W}$; \item trivial fibrations between $\infty$-operads are in $\mathtt{W}$.\end{enumerate}